datopian/playbook/apprentice/mentor/README.md

 * Use your network to find your apprentice interesting work after the program.
 * Be Socratic.
 Ask tons of questions.

+## Improve the Mentorship

+Feedback is always appreciated at Datopian.

+* Fill out and submit the [Evaluation form for Mentors](https://forms.gle/5f5sfPXL7cLUQiA66) at the end of each week and give feedback about your mentoree.
+* Any ideas for improvements of the Mentorship program are more than welcome.